Kalkar Pond Internships

 - using your creative and physical efforts to have a tangible impact on an ecosystem

-ENVS internships are open to both ENVS and non-ENVS majors.
+ENVS internships are open to both UCSC ENVS and non-ENVS majors.
+Students at Cabrillo College may participate as well, but currently not for credit.

 There are projects that could be completed at the Kalkar Pond in a diversity of majors such as